michaeljfazio/trend-trader/README.md

 Strategy (default configuration)

+Very loosely based on the turtle trader strategy with emphasis on risk management.

 Waits for a 20-day breakout (high or low).
 Shorts the low breakouts, goes long on the high breakouts.
 Exits trade when stop-loss is triggered.
 Stop-losses are constantly re-evaluated for open trades at twice the 10 day average true range (ATR).
-Lot sizes adjusted to 1% of total account free margin.
+Lot sizes adjusted to 1% of total account free margin (if the calculated lot size is smaller than the minimum allowable lot size, then the minimum lot size is used).

 Only a single trade will be entered into in either direction for a single pair at any one time.